awsdocs/aws-lambda-developer-guide/doc_source/applications-usecases.md

 You configure Amazon S3 to invoke your function as a bucket notification action\.
 To grant Amazon S3 permission to invoke the function, update the function's [resource\-based policy](access-control-resource-based.md)\.

-## Example 2: AWS Lambda Pulls Events from a Kinesis Stream and Invokes a Lambda Function<a name="example-lambda-pulls-kinesis-streams-events-invokes-function"></a>
+## Example 2: AWS Lambda pulls events from a Kinesis stream and invokes a Lambda function<a name="example-lambda-pulls-kinesis-streams-events-invokes-function"></a>

 For poll\-based event sources, AWS Lambda polls the source and then invokes the Lambda function when records are detected on that source\.
 + [CreateEventSourceMapping](API_CreateEventSourceMapping.md)